dbsloan/arabidopsis_numt/README.md

 #### numt_Col-XJTU.fas and numt_Col-XJTU_withFlanking.fas

-- Each file contains the 641kb numt sequence obtained from a de novo assembly of the HiFi reads from the Col-CEN project.
+- Each file contains the 641kb numt sequence obtained from a de novo assembly of the HiFi reads from the Col-XJTU project.
 The "withFlanking" version contains 10kb if flanking sequence on either side of the numt.